CHGLongStone/just-core/README.md

 ####JCORE/[CONFIG]
-JCORE uses *.ini files for almost all configuration settings. basic settings are are in jcore.ini the settings for CACHE_SOURCE, DATA and LOG are discussed in those subsections pay particular attention to connections with MySQL when using multiple data sources
+JCORE uses *.php files for almost all configuration settings in a similar manner to Zend Framework configurations. files use the name spaces error.php - an example file error.global.php - a global file (across repository installs) error.local.php - a file local to the particular instance

 ####JCORE/[CORE]
 the foundation.
 Authentication/Authorization, Cache (opcode and data), Exception, Localization, LIB (3rd party tools), Load (bootstrap and autoload ) ,  Package utilities, Templater and Transport layer